thiefuniverse/ORM_MYSQL/README.md

 class MyClass
 {

-// this line are critical, first "serverDB" is your table name
+// this line are critical, first "serverDB" is your table name, first "id" will be your primary key if you don't want to pass another primary key.
 // And id ... score are column fields that you want to add to your database ORMAP_MYSQL(serverDB,id,name,level,score)